Troll Lord Games: Castles & Crusades

-Gary Gygax continued to work on the next Castle Zagyg volume (at that time Volume II) into 2006 and 2007.
+Gary Gygax continued to work on Castle Zagyg volume II into 2006 and 2007.

 At Gen Con 40 in 2007, Gary Gygax was the Guest of Honor at the TLG booth.
 It would be his last Gen Con.
 The long-awaited Castle Zagyg: The Upper Works made its debut at the TLG booth the following year, 2008.

 In 2007 TLG published an update of the fantasy campaign World of Erde, changing the name to Aihrde and releasing a 48-page gazetteer called After Winter’s Dark which established Aihrde as the official Castles & Crusades adventure setting.

 A collection of alternate rules and guidelines for modifying the system, the Castle Keepers Guide, was released in February 2011.